mgruppi/s4-code/README.md

 ## Requirements

+Python version: Python 3.8. __Some of the dependencies are not compatible with newer Python versions__.

 This repository contains mainly Python3 routines and dependencies listed in `requirements.txt`.
 To install the dependencies using pip/venv, run:

 ```